naivoder/SAC/README.md

 # Soft Actor Critic (SAC)
 ## Overview

 This repository contains an implementation of Soft Actor-Critic (SAC), a state-of-the-art deep reinforcement learning algorithm designed for continuous control tasks.
-Originally proposed in the paper ["Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor" by Haarnoja et al](https://arxiv.org/abs/1801.01290), SAC enhances traditional actor-critic methods by integrating ideas from maximum entropy reinforcement learning and stochastic policies.

-SAC leverages the advantages of entropy regularization to promote exploration while maintaining a balance between exploration and exploitation.
+Originally proposed in the paper ["Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor" by Haarnoja et al](https://arxiv.org/abs/1801.01290), SAC leverages the advantages of entropy regularization to promote exploration while maintaining a balance between exploration and exploitation.
 This is achieved through the incorporation of an entropy term in the objective function, encouraging policies to be both high-performing and diverse.
 The codebase has been evaluated on a variety of standard continuous control environments available in Gymnasium and MuJoCo libraries.

 ## Setup